 We mentioned before that Lisa Wilkinson was the one who put out the cry for the supermarkets to dedicate the first hour of trading to the elderly and vulnerable to shop with all the shelves stocked and ready to go.
 We applaud Woolies for agreeing to this and thank you to Coles and Aldi for enforcing it so quickly.

 Lisa is 1000% correct.
 People are getting greedy and they’re only looking out for themselves.
-It’s important to think about to not even 12 weeks ago and earlier when the country was burning.
+It’s important to think not even twelve weeks ago and earlier when the country was burning.
 So many people pitched in and to help others.
 Now, it’s the total opposite.

 People, you are being selfish.
 Whatever happen to common courtesy?
 The elderly and vulnerable, meaning people with weaker immune systems are being left behind because of the mean-spirited nature of others.
 Don’t tell us that everyone is scared.
 We know and we understand.
 This is a scary time for everyone, but please give someone the helping hand they need and don’t hoard that toilet paper or multiple packets of pasta for yourself.
 Give some away.
 Oh, and don’t bother trying to take it back to the supermarket because you won’t get a refund.